-With a Simplified Issue Graded Benefit life insurance policy, you must answer medical questions to qualify for it.
+With a Simplified Issue Graded Benefit policy, you must answer medical questions to qualify for it.
 They’re called “Simplified Issue” because the application only asks a few knockout questions to qualify.

 Simplified Issue vs Guaranteed Issue?

-Here is a quick rundown on the pros and cons of graded benefit Simplified Issue life insurance and Guaranteed Issue life insurance.
+Here is a quick rundown on the pros and cons of graded benefit Simplified Issue and Guaranteed Issue.

 - Simplified Issue has higher face amounts -some companies offer over $100,000 benefit (this is much higher compared to Guaranteed Issue)

 - Guaranteed Issue does not have any health questions

 - You can’t be declined due to health with Guaranteed Issue

 - Guaranteed Issue has smaller face amounts (Maximum of $25,000)

 - Both Simplified and Guaranteed Issue have graded benefit waiting periods of 2-3 years